 The government is fully committed to supporting small business owners with loans and paid leave support as they navigate this temporary, economic strain.

 We’re providing the payroll documentation employers need in order to receive loan forgiveness.
-And implementing payroll tax changes that recently passed through Executive Order.
-Things are changing quickly – and we are committed to supporting you so your business can thrive.
+We are keeping employers updated of new 2021 employment law changes.
+We are committed to supporting you so your business can thrive.

 If you have questions on any of the topics below, we list the websites that have your answers.